 Fishing outerwear like jackets, vests, hats, and waders can be stored on hooks, shelving, or tucked away inside a section of cabinets.

 Cabinets could also be used for fishing rod storage and are the best spot in your garage for all of those lures, baits, hooks, floats, fishing line, and other easy-to-misplace small fishing accessories.
+Garage Living’s LINEA fishing rod holder is also ideal for storing your fishing rods.

 Overhead storage racks were made for things like camping gear.